Intraocular lens

-An Intraocular lens (IOL) is a lens implanted in the eye as part of a treatment for cataracts or myopia.
-If the natural lens is left in the eye, the IOL is known as phakic, otherwise it is a pseudophakic, or false lens.
-Such a lens is typically implanted during cataract surgery, after the eye's cloudy natural lens (cataract) has been removed.
-The pseudophakic IOL provides the same light-focusing function as the natural crystalline lens.
-The phakic type of IOL is placed over the existing natural lens and is used in refractive surgery to change the eye's optical power as a treatment for myopia (nearsightedness).
-This is an alternative to LASIK.
+An intraocular lens (IOL) is a lens implanted in the eye usually as part of a treatment for cataracts or for correcting other vision problems such as near-sightedness (myopia) and far-sightedness (hyperopia); a form of refractive surgery.
+If the natural lens is left in the eye, the IOL is known as phakic, otherwise it is a pseudophakic lens (or false lens).
+Both kinds of IOLs are designed to provide the same light-focusing function as the natural crystalline lens.
+This can be an alternative to LASIK, but LASIK is not an alternative to an IOL for treatment of cataracts.

 IOLs usually consist of a small plastic lens with plastic side struts, called haptics, to hold the lens in place in the capsular bag inside the eye.
 IOLs were originally made of a rigid material (PMMA), although this has largely been superseded by the use of flexible materials, such as silicone.
 Most IOLs fitted today are fixed monofocal lenses matched to distance vision.
 However, other types are available, such as a multifocal intraocular lens that provides multiple-focused vision at far and reading distance, and adaptive IOLs that provide limited visual accommodation.
-Multifocal IOLs can also be Trifocal IOLs or extended depth of focus (EDOF) lenses.
+Multifocal IOLs can also be trifocal IOLs or extended depth of focus (EDOF) lenses.

-More than six million lenses are implanted annually as of 2009.
+As of 2021, nearly 28 million cataract procedures took place annually worldwide.
+That is about 75,000 procedures per day globally.
 The procedure can be done under local or topical anesthesia with the patient awake throughout the operation.
 The use of a flexible IOL enables the lens to be rolled for insertion into the capsular bag through a very small incision, thus avoiding the need for stitches.
-This procedure usually takes less than 30 minutes in the hands of an experienced ophthalmologist, and the recovery period is about 2–3 weeks.
+This procedure usually takes less than 30 minutes in the hands of an experienced ophthalmologist, and the recovery period is about two to three weeks.
 After surgery, patients should avoid strenuous exercise or anything else that significantly increases blood pressure.
-They should visit their ophthalmologists regularly for 3 weeks to monitor the implants.
+They should visit their ophthalmologists regularly for three weeks to monitor the implants.

-IOL implantation carries several risks associated with eye surgeries, such as infection, loosening of the lens, lens rotation, inflammation and nighttime halos, but a systematic review of studies has determined that the procedure is safer than conventional laser eye treatment.
+IOL implantation carries several risks associated with eye surgeries, such as infection, loosening of the lens, lens rotation, inflammation, nighttime halos and retinal detachment.
 Though IOLs enable many patients to have reduced dependence on glasses, most patients still rely on glasses for certain activities, such as reading.
-These reading glasses may be avoided if Multifocal IOLs, Trifocal IOLs or EDOF lenses are used.
+These reading glasses may be avoided in some cases if multifocal IOLs, trifocal IOLs or EDOF lenses are used.